-While Canva does offer some useful features to edit audio, the overall audio editing capabilities of Canva are very limited.
-Basic features such as trimming audio and changing the audio volume are present but that’s about it.
-Crucial functions such as fading in and fading out audio have not (yet) been implemented.
+While Canva does offer some useful features to edit audio, the overall audio editing capabilities of Canva remain very limited.
+While Basic features such as trimming audio and changing the audio volume are to be found in Canva, more advanced features such as audio effects and noise reduction for voiceovers (reverbs, delays, echos, etc.) are still missing.

 Importing your own audio files & music into Canva